 December 3, 2018

-How to make your business Game-Changing: with Julieanne Alroe
+Making your business more innovative: with Julieanne Alroe

 I was thrilled to attend the State Library of Queensland’s final Game Changers event for 2018 and I was not disappointed!
 We sat down and enjoyed 1 hour with Julieanne Alroe to glean from her knowledge, leadership experience and reflections about her 30 years in the aviation and infrastructure industries in Australia.
 Julieanne Alroe was the CEO and MD of Brisbane Airport Corporation, being one of only a handful of women across the world to lead a privatised airport.
 A highlight was that Julieanne managed the Airport through a $3.8 billion infrastructure program.
 Her full story defines what a game-changing career really is!

-I’ve compiled my long list of notes down into some actionable Game Changer tips, combining Julieanne’s wisdom with some practical cross-industry application.
+I’ve compiled my long list of notes down into some actionable Innovation-related tips, combining Julieanne’s wisdom with some practical cross-industry application.

 #1 Execute your core business offering well.